Spaceghost/amd-config-builder/README.md

 amd-config-builder [![Travis CI Status](https://secure.travis-ci.org/herby/amd-config-builder.png)](https://travis-ci.org/#!/herby/amd-config-builder)
 ==================

-Builds amd config for a project from configs of its components
+Builds AMD config for a project from configs of its components.

-For a bigger project, where you load modules using AMD< you face with the problem of building a big `require.config` call encompassing all dependencies and shims.
-Whwnever you change something about the structure of the project, this big structure inside the call need to be changed.
+For a bigger project, where you load modules using AMD, you face the problem of building a big `require.config` call encompassing all dependencies and shims.
+Whenever you change something about the structure of the project, this big structure inside the call needs to be changed.

-As an example: you use CodeMirror, a non-amd module in your project.
+As an example: you use CodeMirror, a non-AMD module, in your project.
 You naturally use jQuery, the AMD project with hardcoded id (because CodeMirror needs it).
-Plus, you have some more modules (like es5-shim) in you `bower_components`, and you have some modules in your own app.
+Plus, you have some more modules (like es5-shim) in your `bower_components`, and you have some modules in your own app.

 The premise of this project is to be able to specify pieces of AMD to-be-passed-into-`require.config` object per component, that is, if the project has this structure: